Architecting Android...The clean way?

 - data-test: Tests for the data layer.
 Due to some limitations when using Robolectric I had to use it in a separate java module.

-As Uncle Bob says, “Architecture is About Intent, not Frameworks” and I totally agree with this statement.
+As Robert C. Martin says, “Architecture is About Intent, not Frameworks” and I totally agree with this statement.
 Of course there are a lot of different ways of doing things (different implementations) and I’m pretty sure that you (like me) face a lot of challenges every day, but by using this technique, you make sure that your application will be:

 - Easy to maintain.